UQPixelPioneers/stardust/README.md

 ## Project Overview
 This project seeks to create a supportive solution that promote medication adherence for individuals with ADHD, with a design that acknowledges their unique challenges.

+## Wiki
+Our design and code documentation can be found at: https://github.com/UQPixelPioneers/stardust/wiki

 ## Features
 The Stardust Solution ✨ encapsulates the Stardust Mobile App📱 with the Stardust Pill Water Bottle🍼.
 **Hardware - Stardust Water Bottle**